Skip to main content

 ⚡ Quick Answer

 Effective crypto risk management centers on never risking more than 1-2% of your account per trade.
-Use stop-loss orders on every position, diversify across different crypto sectors, and remove emotion from trading decisions.
-Professional traders who follow these rules survive losing streaks and compound gains over time.
+Use stop-loss orders on every position, diversify across different crypto sectors, employ dollar-cost averaging for entries, and remove emotion from trading decisions.
+Professional traders who follow these rules survive market crashes and compound gains over time.

 What Is Crypto Risk Management?